SamKnows/backend-eng-test/README.md

 ## When you're finished

-Add @jmwri and @skroberto to your private GitHub repo so we can see your code.
+Add jmwri and skroberto to your private GitHub repo so we can see your code.
 Thank you and good luck!